 Bois Mill sleeps 12 in seven supremely comfortable bedrooms.
 Ceilings are high, floors are parquet and beds are made for dreaming.
 Sash windows invite in the Chiltern views.

-Next to the drawing room on the first floor, the master comes with wet room and cast-iron bath for lazing and lounging.
+Next to the drawing room on the first floor you’ll find the master bedroom, and a short walk from here is the wet room and cast-iron bath for lazing and lounging.
 Keep moving for another sumptuous double and three singles.
 On the top floor, with views of the treetops and countryside beyond, you’ll find two further double rooms and a bath/shower room.